mekkoshi/freelancers/README.md

 # freelancers
-Freelance designers &amp; developers I have worked with.
+Freelance Designers, Developers &amp; Engineers I have worked with.